-The "resilience" agenda: Humanitarian, development and crisis assistance
+The "resilience" agenda: Humanitarian, development, and crisis assistance

-The resilience agenda followed the pattern of the day: stop the shooting through a ceasefire, adopt a peace agreement that included DDR, a transition government to organise general elections followed by a first Poverty Reduction Programme, all the while humanitarian assistance poured in for resettlement and some rehabilitation.
+The resilience agenda followed the pattern of the day: stop the shooting through a ceasefire, adopt a peace agreement that included disarmament, demobilization, and reintegration (DDR), and a transition government to organise general elections followed by a first Poverty Reduction Programme, all the while humanitarian assistance poured in for resettlement and some rehabilitation.
 Large volumes of aid were announced.

-Yet, this was uncoordinated, ad hoc, unconvincing in its execution and quickly reverted to the practices prevailing before the conflict.
+Yet, aid was uncoordinated, ad hoc, unconvincing in its execution and quickly reverted to the practices prevailing before the conflict.
 A number of rehabilitation projects were launched but not all completed.
 Schools were rebuilt and new ones created in every district but the software to run the schools was inadequate.
 Many roads were reconstructed but characterised by cost-overruns and poor quality.
-Health and other social services were delivered, mainly by non-state institutions as the humanitarian phase gradually gave way to the "development" phase, often happening in parallel with state support.
-However humanitarian aid declined rapidly as peace solidified.
+Health and other social services were delivered, mainly by non-state institutions as the humanitarian phase gradually gave way to the "development" phase, and often happening in parallel with state support.
+However, humanitarian aid declined rapidly as peace solidified.

 None of these interventions addressed the root causes of the crisis.
-Eventually 12 years later Ebola laid bare the fault lines.
+12 years later, Ebola eventually laid bare the fault lines.
 The public health crisis rapidly deteriorated into a complex humanitarian crisis.
-Again the collapse of the State was arrested by massive infusion of external support.
+Again the collapse of the State was arrested only by massive infusion of external support.